 When you are done using this feature, press Close / Cancel to close this dialog box.

 Before removing the items found, you can set the check state of the items you want to remove, or ignore.
 Items will only be removed/fixed if the corresponding check box is ticked.
-Ultra Adware Killer 2.0+ makes this process really easy, by providing only the names of the programs to remove, and by spliting the browser repair options into several groups.
+Ultra Adware Killer simplifies the selection process by providing only the names of the programs to remove, in the Programs list, and by spliting the browser repair options into several groups.

-Browser reset options are usualy unchecked.
-You can manually check those options if removing the other items did not restore the desired browser's functionality.
+Browser reset options and malware related fixes are usualy unchecked.
+You can manually check those options if removing the other items did not restore the desired functionality.
 Try removing the items selected by default once, if that does not fix your problem, check all the options and try again.
-That should get your browser working properly.
+That should get your browsers and your system working properly.

 After selecting the desired items to remove or fix, you are ready to begin the removal process.

-Once the adware scan is complete, and you selected the desired items to remove, press the Cleanup button to start removing or fixing the selected items.
+Once the scan is complete, and you selected the desired items to fix, press the Cleanup button to start removing or fixing the selected items.

-If Create restore point is checked, a restore point is created before the removal process.
+If the Create restore point check box is ticked, a system restore point is created before the removal process.

 File system objects that Ultra Adware Killer does not manage to remove immediately are scheduled for removal on reboot.
-In this case, Ultra Adware Killer will ask you if you want to reboot immediately.
+In this case, Unless automatically reboot if needed is enabled, Ultra Adware Killer will ask you if you want to reboot immediately.
 You can choose No, if you want to manually reboot later.

 Once the removal process is complete, you can read the removal log by pressing the Menu button and then selecting the View removal log menu item.